 Leases.
 In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-02, Leases (Topic 842).
 The amended guidance is intended to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
-The adoption of this guidance is expected to result in a significant portion of our operating leases being recognized on our balance sheets.
 The guidance requires lessees and lessors to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018 and interim periods within those fiscal years with earlier adoption permitted.
-We are currently evaluating the impact of adopting this guidance.
+We will adopt the new standard effective January 1, 2019 and expect to recognize a portion of our operating leases as right-of-use assets and operating lease liabilities on our balance sheets upon adoption, which will increase our total assets and liabilities.

 Goodwill Impairment.
 In January 2017, the FASB issued ASU No. 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment, which simplifies the current two-step goodwill impairment test by eliminating Step 2 of the test.
 This guidance requires a one-step impairment test in which an entity compares the fair value of a reporting unit with its carrying amount and recognizes an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value, if any.
 This guidance is effective for fiscal years beginning after December 15, 2019 and interim periods within those fiscal years, and should be applied on a prospective basis.
 Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
-We are currently evaluating the impact of adopting this guidance and will adopt this guidance for the annual test to be performed for the year ended December 31, 2018.
+We are currently evaluating the impact of adopting this guidance and will adopt this guidance for the annual test to be performed for the year ended December 31.
+2018.